JABirchall/trollbots/muhstik/README.md

 * sloth:             for blogging to l0de about IPv6 botnets, and his collection of nicks.
 * sparc:             for blogging with Rufas about AYSYN, ASIAN, and STUPID.
 * thyme:             for blogging with Rufas about AYSYN, ASIAN, and STUPID.
-* vx:                for his multiple blog sessions with Jmax and madvirii.
+* vxp:               for his multiple blog sessions with Jmax and madvirii.
 * w00t *(aka X)*:    for his collection of nicks.
 * chrono             for leaking this private muhstik loldongs.